Stayin’ Alive at 53two

 Book now

-That sense of noise is built into the show’s texture.
 Told with a nostalgic soundtrack foregrounding the North West, Maggie’s unravelling and rebuilding plots a course between an Elkie Brookes record, a broken Alexa and the gravitational pull of the Blue Anchor pub.
 Music, memory and place function as emotional triggers rather than comfort blankets – ways of circling what can’t yet be said (or, Maggie’s case, sung).

-Responses to the show’s Liverpool run highlighted its immediate impact and emotional range, with Liverpool Noise noting that “you’ll find yourself laughing even as your heart breaks”.
-Commissioned through The Unity Theatre’s talent development programme and later staged at Liverpool’s Royal Court, this is new writing with real confidence behind it.
+Responses to the show’s Liverpool run highlighted its immediate impact and emotional range, with Liverpool Noise promising that “you’ll find yourself laughing even as your heart breaks”.
+Commissioned through The Unity Theatre’s talent development programme and later staged at Liverpool’s Royal Court, this is new writing with confidence behind it.
 In Manchester, it lands at 53two, a fitting home for a show that values proximity and emotional honesty over polish.

-Directed by Directed by Megan Marie Griffith and produced by One Madam Productions in collaboration with Girl Gang Manchester.
+The show is directed by Megan Marie Griffith and produced by One Madam Productions in collaboration with Girl Gang Manchester.

 Where to go near Stayin’ Alive at 53two